Dems put divides aside, rally behind Biden at convention

 The Republican president made two swing-state campaign appearances on Monday, first in Minnesota and then in Wisconsin, which was to be the location for the Democrats’ convention before the coronavirus outbreak.

-Trump said he had “no choice” but to campaign during the convention to address voters in the face of what he described as hostile news media.
+Trump said he had “no choice” but to campaign during the convention in order to address voters in the face of what he described as hostile news media.

 “The only way we’re going to lose this election is if the election is rigged,” Trump said in Wisconsin, raising anew with no evidence the specter of significant voting fraud.